 BASED IN REDONDO BEACH, CA

-Adjunct EMDR lets you continue with the therapist you trust while adding the focused support you need.
+Adjunct EMDR allows you to stay with the therapist you trust while adding the focused support that helps you heal more deeply.

 common concerns